 - Patients who are receiving any other investigational agents concurrently or have received investigational agents within 14 days or 5 half-lives of the compound or active metabolites, whichever is longer before the first dose of the study treatment

-- Subject is pregnant or nursing; serum or urine beta-human chorionic gonadotropin (HCG) must be checked in all non-postmenopausal patients or patients of childbearing potential
+- Subject is pregnant or nursing; serum or urine beta-human chorionic gonadotropin (HCG) must be checked in all non-postmenopausal patients or patients of childbearing potential; (fulvestrant is pregnancy category D and CDK4/6 inhibitors have demonstrated teratogenicity/fetotoxicity in animal studies.)

 I. To evaluate the progression-free survival (PFS) of fulvestrant or exemestane with or without ribociclib after progression on anti-estrogen therapy plus cyclin-dependent kinase 4/6 inhibitor in patients with hormone receptor positive (HR+), HER2- breast cancer.